 For tons of expert information on wok cooking, including recipes, check out Grace Young’s classic book “The Breath of a Wok”, and her “Stir-Frying to the Sky’s Edge” too.
 Woks are good for deep-frying, braising, and steaming as well as stir-frying, but it’s the latter cooking method that really benefits from being performed over the grill, so feel free to follow any stir-fry recipe as written—just over a pile of glowing coals instead of on an under-powered stove burner.
 Since the heat will be so high, though, err on the side of caution and trust your eyes and your nose to know if things are done cooking before the recipe-allotted time is up.

-Stir-Frying to the Sky's Edge by Grace Young, $20.58 on Amazon
+Stir-Frying to the Sky's Edge by Grace Young, $25.83 from Amazon

 If you’re not making much in the wok itself and it seems kind of wasteful to heat a bunch of charcoal for what amounts to less than 10 minutes of cooking time, you can always utilize the energy left in the hot coals by throwing some chicken and vegetables on the grill grate afterward, and save them for dinner the next day.